anypay/anypay/bip270-docs/README.md

 ### Payment Request

+The wallet will GET the url and a payment request will be returned with an attached header of application/bitcoin-sv-payment-request.

+The payment request will have the following structure:

+PaymentRequest {
+    network // string. required. always set to "bitcoin". outputs // an array of outputs. required, but can have zero elements. creationTimestamp // number. required.
+    expirationTimestamp // number. optional.
+    memo // string. optional.
+    paymentUrl // string. required.
+    merchantData // string. optional.
+}

 Once you have a payment request URL the wallet will tell the server that it would like to receive the corresponding payment request message for a Bitcoin SV payment.
 To indicate to the server your wallet would